Dongyunkam/DRAM_info/README.md

 ### 5.7 DRAM command timing

+Each of Read/Write commands is used for a burst access.
-Note that each of Read/Write commands takes 4 cycles (nBL) for 8 burst lengths (8b x 8 = 64b access).
+For example, for 8 burst lengths, each of Read/Write commands takes 4 cycles (8b x 8 = 64b access).

 <center><img src="./figures/row-access time.png" width="100%" height="100%"></center>